smonette/movie-library/README.md

 ## Goals
 * Display a list of movies
   * Show a thumbnail/image for each movie
   * Display ratings for each movie
-* Hide & reveal description for each movie
+* Clicking a title will reveal a review for each movie
 * Include a search bar/filter to look up movies on list

 ## Tech Overview